MooersLab/ofat4xtals/README.md

 These spreadsheets ease applying OFATs in laboratory experiments.
 These spreadsheets could also be adapted to other laboratory and field experiments.
 If you need a design with a run configuration different from a 4 x 6 array, please post an issue.

+## Use outside of crystallization experiments
+These expendable designs can be adapted to other biochemical experiments involving aqueous solutions where water is the dominant component.
+When water is not the dominant component, experimental designs for mixtures must be used.
+One could also envision adapting these experimental designs to computer experiments where the results are stochastic in nature.